v1s1t0r1sh3r3/airgeddon_deb_packages/README.md

 __Missing packages for archs__

- - x64

- x64 package collection is complete at this moment.
+ - x64 <- Package collection is complete at this moment.

- - armhf (Raspbian for Raspberry pi)

-Missing only one package: bettercap 1.6.2.
+ - armhf (Raspbian for Raspberry pi) <- Missing only one package: _bettercap 1.6.2_.

- - armel (Kali/Parrot for Raspberry pi)

-Missing some packages: bettercap 1.6.2 and hashcat.
+ - armel (Kali/Parrot for Raspberry pi) <- Missing some packages: _bettercap 1.6.2_ and _hashcat_.

 ____